yurimarca/yurimarca.github.io/index.md

 <img class="profile-picture" src="profile-pic.png">

-I'm a Master student in Electronic and Information Engineering at Shinshu University, Japan.
-I earned my B.S. degree in Electronic Engineering from Federal University of Technology – Paraná (UTFPR), Brazil in 2016.
+I earned my Master degree in Electronic and Information Engineering at Shinshu University, Japan and my Bachelor degree in Electronic Engineering from Federal University of Technology – Paraná (UTFPR), Brazil in 2016.
 During my graduation, I studied one year at Concordia University, Canada as an exchange student participant of the program Science Without Borders.
 My research interests include evolutionary computation, multi- and many-objectives optimization, deep learning.

 ## NEWS